-g) Optional Fixed Allowance for Distant Travel
+- g) Optional Fixed Allowance for Distant Travel

-- i) Upon request, and upon approval by the Secretary of Finance and Administration or designee, an 'Optional Fixed Allowance' for Distant Travel may be advanced to authorized travelers traveling beyond the FSM, Guam, Commonwealth of the Northern Mariana Islands, Republic of Palau, and Republic of the Marshall Islands in lieu of the procedures established for reimbursements for Other Claimable Expenses undersubpart 5.6.5(f).
+- i) Upon request, and upon approval by the Secretary of Finance and Administration or designee, an 'Optional Fixed Allowance' for Distant Travel may be advanced to authorized travelers traveling beyond Micronesian Islands (region) in lieu of the procedures established for reimbursements for Other Claimable Expenses under subpart 5.6.5(4)(f).

 - ii) The Optional Fixed Allowance is intended to offset expenses incurred in the course of official travel that are directly related to the conduct of official business, including, but not limited to, the following:

 - official overseas or local phonecalls;

-- taxis and other local transportation;

-- o cables;
+- cables;

-- telex;
+- o telex;

 - airport departure fees;

 - photocopying fees;

-- visa fees;

 - currency exchange fees; and/or

 - o laundry fees.

 - iii) The Optional Fixed Allowance shall be \$30 per day, to be paid in addition to the per diem allowance, and payable for each day absent from the traveler's normal place of residence.
-There shall be no prorata calculation for any part-day away from the traveler's normal place of residence.
+There shall be no pro-rata calculation for any part-day away from the traveler's normal place of residence.

+- iv) The Optional Fixed Allowance may be approved for travel where the host of the traveling event is covering all other costs i.e. airfare, lodging and per diem.

+- v) No receipts or documentation is required to be lodged to receive the Optional Fixed Allowance except the travel itinerary to show which days the traveler is in a location outside the greater Micronesia region.